programming-digital-twins/pdt-cfw-components/README.md

 If any code samples or other technology this work contains, describes, and / or is subject to open source licenses or the intellectual property rights of others, it is your responsibility to ensure that your use thereof complies with such licenses and/or rights.

 # LICENSE
-Please see [LICENSE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE) if you plan to use the non-code resources (assets, models, etc.)
+Please see [LICENSE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE) if you plan to use the non-code resources (model files, etc.)
 Please see [LICENSE-CODE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE-CODE) if you plan to use this code (e.g., C# code, etc.)